Capital Gains Tax Rates and Rules for 2025 and 2026

 Capital gains taxes are the levies you pay from making money on investments.
 The IRS updates the tax rates every year to adjust for inflation.

-It’s important for investors to know that capital gains tax rates can differ significantly based on whether they’ve held an investment for less than a year or more than a year.
+It’s important for investors to know that capital gains tax rates can differ significantly based on whether they’ve held an investment for a year or less (for short-term gains), or more than a year (for long-term gains).
 An investor’s income level also determines how much they pay in capital gains taxes.

 An accountant or financial advisor can suggest ways to lower your capital gains taxes as well as help you set financial goals.